ChrisChinchilla/Chip-Shop/manual.md

 1. Receive money for successful products (Not in 1st turn)
 2. Buy and allocate resources or draw income
 3. Draw and play events
-4. Draw and bring personalities into play
+4. Draw and bring speciality staff into play
 5. Draw products
 6. Build products and adjust scores